paulmfischer/paulmfischer.github.io/_posts/2022-05-10-github-actions[bot]-denied.md

 categories: [Toubleshooting, Github]
 tags: [github, github-actions]
 ---
-I have been working on setting up GitHub Pages for my user and trying out a few themes.
+I have been working on setting up GitHub Pages for myself and trying out a few themes.
 Finally settled on the [chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy).
 Chirpy has a [starter project](https://github.com/cotes2020/chirpy-starter/generate) that you can generate your repository from.
 So off I went creating a new repo based on the starter project, pulled my new repository down, made a few changes, commited the changes and then pushed my changes.

 Pretty painless process surprisingly which is awesome.